Nicmorris1820/JarvisFORK/README.md

 ## Contributing

+Remember, Jarvis is open source so he gets better from the ideas and efforts of you all!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to learn how you can contribute!

 ### QuickStart: Create a new feature (plugin)